bjt-user/Linux/inkscape.md

 then you can move the objects with arrow keys\
 (but it is an uneven number of millimeters)\
-can you set the ammount of millimeters that a stroke with an arrowkey will move the object?
+can you set the ammount of millimeters that a stroke with an arrowkey will move the object?\
+preferences -> behaviour -> steps

 #### export to png